willgilks/ParseCNV-Drosophila-melanogaster/README.md

-COMMANDS FOR DOWNLOADING ADDITIONAL REQUIRED REFERENCE FILES FOR CONVERTING CNV GENOTYPES IN GENOMESTRIP VCF TO PLINK FORMAT.
+Commands for downloading the multiple reference files required for converting and analysing CNV genotype calls from GenomeStrip/2.0 output in vcf format to Plink/1.9 format.

 For Drosophila_melanogaster build dm6.
-Requires liftover of dm3 files.
+Describes liftover from build dm3 files.

 Primarily for Linux use but mostly transferable to mac/unix.